Skip to main content

 ¡ Other medical issues: Will my other diagnoses affect my myeloma treatment?

 ¡ Treatment setting: Will I receive treatment at a clinic or take medication at home?
-What if I have a preference between inpatient or outpatient care?
+Can I choose between inpatient or outpatient care?

 ¡ Transplant: Is an autologous transplant recommended in my case?